If you’d told me 20 years ago that I’d be giving birth at home I would have laughed in your face.

 YES 👏 GIVING 👏 BIRTH 👏 AT 👏 HOME 👏 IS 👏 SAFE

-In the case of women who have given birth before it is just as safe as giving birth in a hospital.
+In the case of women who have given birth before, it’s just as safe as giving birth in a hospital.

 For first time births, it’s statistically safer to choose a midwife unit but giving birth at home is still a safe option for an uncomplicated, low risk pregnancy.
 A UK study in 2011 found that, out of 1,000 planned home births, only 4.3 resulted in serious complications.
-The odds of serious complications occurring did double in the case of a first-time pregnancy, but the odds were still very low (9.3 out of 1,000 births – see “Can I have a home birth with my first baby?” below).
+The odds of serious complications occurring did double in the case of a first-time pregnancy, but the odds were still very low (9.3 out of 1,000 births).

-It’s also worth bearing in mind that this study revealed that the chances of having an emergency caesarian section were dramatically lower among women who planned a home birth, and there are circumstances under which having a hospital birth poses a greater risk due to greater likelihood of intervention.
+This study also revealed that the chances of having an emergency caesarian section were dramatically lower among women who planned a home birth.
+There are many circumstances under which having a hospital birth poses a greater risk due to greater likelihood of intervention.
 Someone recently told me I was “brave” for having home births.
 I told her I thought women going into hospital were the brave ones as they’re more likely to end up in surgery!

-Another reason people think a home birth is dangerous is due to the lack of medical equipment and heavy-duty painkillers on standby.
-In the case of a low-risk pregnancy where no complications are foreseen, you’re unlikely to need the specialist equipment or high level anaesthetics of a maternity unit.
+One reason people think a home birth is dangerous is due to having less medical equipment on standby.
+In the case of a low-risk pregnancy, you’re unlikely to need the specialist equipment of a maternity ward.

-If it starts to look as though there may be complications that require medical attention not available at home, the midwife will be able to spot the signs early enough to be able to initiate a hospital transfer in plenty of time.
-In the study referenced above, 45% of first-time mothers transferred to a hospital either before of after the birth and for women who had given birth before only 12% transferred, but most transfers are at the request of the mother and not the result of an emergency.
+If it starts to look as though you or the baby need medical attention not available at home, the midwife will spot the signs early enough to initiate a hospital transfer in plenty of time.
+In reality though, most home to hospital transfers are at the request of the mother and not the result of an emergency.

-A more recent international study from the summer of 2019 has concluded that there is no greater risk of infant mortality whether the planned place of birth is at home or in hospital.
+In terms of risks to the baby, an international study concluded there is no greater risk of infant death whether the birth was planned for home or hospital.